jordandsnyder/oldwebsite/research/publications.md

 program.
 Paper presented at the Psychology and Peace APA Division 48 Conference, University of Notre Dame, Kroc Institute for International Peace Studies, IN.

-{% include image.html url="/images/SnyderAPA2017pres.jpg" caption="Muhanga District, Rwanda, circa 2017." width=400 align="center" %}

 ## Posters

+{% include image.html url="/images/SnyderAPA2017pres.jpg" caption="APA Poster Presentation in Washington, DC, circa 2017." width=400 align="center" %}

 * Martin, R., Mbonyingabo, C., Karekezi, G., Hines, T., **Snyder, J.D.**, & Kang, E. (2018, March).
 Assessing Restored Trust Among Survivor and Perpetrators of the 1994 Rwandan Genocide: An Outcome Evaluation of Cows for Peace.
 Psychology and Peace APA Division 48 Conference, University of Notre Dame, Kroc Institute for International Peace Studies, IN.

 * **Snyder, J.D.** (2017, August).
 23 Years Later: Reconciliation and Mental Health in Post-Genocide Rwanda.
 Poster presentation at American Psychological Association, Division 48, the Society for the Study of Peace, Conflict, and Violence’s poster session, Washington, DC.

 * **Snyder, J.D.**, Aten, J. D. (2017, March).
 Conservation of Resources Theory as an Approach to Understanding Ongoing Adverse Mental Health Outcomes in Rwanda.
 Poster presented at the International Convention for the Christian Association for Psychological Studies, Chicago, IL.

 * **Snyder, J.D.**, Kang, E., Mbonyingabo, C. (2015, August).
 Conflict Transformation Based Intervention in Rwanda:
 Lessons Relearned.
 Presentation at American Psychological Association Division 48, the Society for the Study of Peace, Conflict, and Violence’s Hospitality Suite at the 123rd Annual Convention of the American Psychological Association.
 Toronto, ON.

 * **Snyder, J.D.**, Kang, E., Mbonyingabo, C. (2015, June).
 A Road to Reconciliation?
 A Conflict-transformation Based Intervention in Rwanda.
 Poster